A Heptalemma for Quantum Mechanics: Where do Copenhagen, Everett, and QBism fit?

 \subsection{QBism}

-QBism starts out by taking a radically anti-realist stance towards the objects of quantum theory.
+QBism starts out by taking a radically anti-objectivist stance towards quantum theory.
 At its most basic, it treats the quantum formalism as an aid to an agent's decision-making.
-This sharply contrasts with interpretations that suppose that the objects of quantum mechanics have a directly physical or ontic character.
-Consistent with its early name ``Quantum Bayesianism'', QBism asserts that quantum states and measurements do not represent anything that transcends the user's unique situation, but that they capture the user's capacity for action, physical embodiment, and any beliefs the user holds.
+This sharply contrasts with interpretations that suppose that quantum mechanics seeks to describe the objective world.
+QBism asserts that quantum states and measurements do not represent anything that transcends the user's unique situation, but that they capture the user's capacity for action, physical embodiment, and any beliefs the user holds.
 On this picture, the objects of quantum mechanics are personal judgments that help the user to navigate the consequences of his or her actions (where a consequence is understood to be one's personal experience of a measurement outcome).
 Moreover, QBists take themselves to interpret quantum theory \emph{normatively}, namely as providing checks on the consistency of an agent's beliefs, similar to checking whether a set of credences form a coherent set of probabilistic beliefs.

 This much, however, is only part of the story.
 The greater part of QBism's ambition, and where it remains a work in progress, is the articulation of lessons about the nature of reality.
 QBism can thus also be viewed as an ontological project.
 In particular, it asks, what is it about reality that makes \emph{this} reasoning structure, this particular mathematical addition to a physics-agnostic decision theory, the right means for navigation.
 So, what is QBism's take on our seven theses?